MoserMichael/myenv/VIMENV.md

 Interesting things happen if paste mode is on (set paste) "When the 'paste' option is switched on (also when it was already on): mapping in Insert mode and Command-line mode is disabled" - you never stop learning with vim; amazing.

 also you can't copy/paster to the clipboard by default if you install vim from the packet manager (on ubuntu and fedora); so you can have a workaround by running a command line tool: xsel
+Now in my .vimrc script: if xsel is installed then C-C and C-X will also put the stuff into the x windows selection (x windows clipboard); To paste from the x windows selection you have the Paste command.

+## what i learned

+interesting how every thing that has to do with computers can easily turn into a science of its own...
+That is bound ot happen when different systems are plugged togather.